 Sony and Microsoft have been in an arms race to see whose gaming console can squeeze in the most graphical muscle, but for two consoles now Nintendo has taken a more creative approach to its hardware.
 Sadly, the Wii U has struggled to sell.
 After the breakout success of the Wii, the Wii U has had a tough time competing with the Xbox One and PlayStation 4, despite its early release.
-Even so, Nintendo’s announcement that it would reveal a brand new console in 2016 came as a surprise to many.
+Even so, Nintendo’s announcement that it would reveal a brand new console in 2016 came as a surprise.

 At this point, we don’t know a lot for certain.
-Late Nintendo CEO Satoru Iwata revealed the NX’s existence at a March 2015 press conference, alongside the announcement of its mobile game licensing deal with DeNA.
+Late Nintendo CEO Satoru Iwata revealed the NX’s existence at a March, 2015 press conference, alongside the announcement of its mobile game licensing deal with DeNA.
 Iwata described the project, code-named “NX,” as “a dedicated game platform with a brand-new concept.”
-Nintendo confirmed soon afterward that the NX will launch in March 2017, though it wouldn’t be at E3 2016.
+Nintendo confirmed soon afterward that the NX will launch in March, 2017, though it wouldn’t be at E3 2016.

 While, officially speaking, Nintendo’s launch plan appears locked in, a rumor from hardware manufacturing blog Digitimes from June, 2016, has suggested that Nintendo may push back the launch date.
 The report, which cited anonymous sources, said Nintendo has delayed production of the NX hardware from “mid-2016” to “early 2017.”
 If accurate, Nintendo may push the NX launch date, or will ship a very limited number of units on day one.